 In terms of culture, I wanted to make sure I dressed appropriately and respectfully given the country is predominantly Muslim.
 Myself and the other girls on our tour spent most of our time in shorts and t-shirts.
 With the exception of one poor girl who accidentally exposed her bra and ample cleavage, we drew very little unwanted attention to ourselves.

 We all found the Turkish people to be very kind, welcoming and friendly.
 Everyone we met was smiling, happy and very helpful if we had any questions or needed help with directions.
-When I became ill, the doctors and nurses at the hospital were absolutely incredibly and so interested in talking to me to practice their English.
+When I became ill, the doctors and nurses at the hospital were absolutely incredible and so interested in talking to me to practice their English.
 You can read about that travel story here, if you like.

 My top five tips for visiting Turkey

-- Think before you eat – while a severe case of gastroenteritis can be just the kick-start your post-holiday diet needs, it’s not fun and at 700 euros per day in a hospital it’s not quite worth it, so choose your meals carefully.
+- Think before you eat – while a severe case of gastroenteritis can be just the kick-start your post-holiday diet needs, it’s not fun and at 700 euros per day in a hospital, it’s not quite worth it, so choose your meals carefully.

 - Fly right – the Turkish government decided to put an airport in every major city in Turkey.
 Rather than sitting on a public bus for hours, check out Skyscanner and you may just find cheap flights direct to where you want to go.